 (2) Providing guidance and advice to the City on relevant legislation and public policy issues.

 (4) The preservation and promotion of women’s history in Alexandria through the Women’s History Tour and related projects.
-The next tour will be given in Spring 2015.
+The next tour will take place on June 4 at 1 p.m. and begin at the Gadsby's Tavern Museum (132 N. Royal Street).
+The rain date is set for June 5, same time and location.

 In addition, the Commission stays active on affairs within the city.
 Commissioners learn about and provide insight on local issues by attending Council meetings, hearings and symposia, inviting speakers to Commission meetings, and attending educational and civic programs within the City and around the region.
 In FY 2014, the Commission celebrated the 40th Anniversary of the formation of the Commission on the Status on Women in 1974 at the 34th Annual Salute to Women Awards Ceremony.